 Site Status Summary Assessment Mecca Bingo, North Street Discount Discount option (as a stand-alone site) based on a combination of building listing (limiting design and programme flexibility) and ownership (private).
 However, the car park to its rear (Mary Arches Street) has also been identified as a potential site (noted below) and therefore, consideration has also been given to whether collectively, the two sites might offer greater potential.
 If the two sites could be married together, then this would warrant further assessment at a later stage.
-Corn Exchange, Fore Street Preferred Considered to be the preferred option, assuming a redevelopment of the site, based on a combination of ownership (Exeter City Council), regeneration impact (contribution to Fore Street area and night time economy), location (central and complementary nearby offer) and site (limited apparent constraints) Howell Road Car Park Discount Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
+Fore Street the site, based on a combination of owner regeneration impact (contribution to Fore economy), location (central and complement) Considered to be the preferred option, assuming a redevelopment of the site, based on a combination of ownership (Exeter City Council), regeneration impact (contribution to Fore Street area and night time economy), location (central and complementary nearby offer) and site (limited apparent constraints) Howell Road Car Park Discount Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
 Triangle Car Park Discount Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
 Mary Arches Street Car Park Discount Discount as a single isolated site but if linked to Mecca Bingo this could present a more compelling opportunity and may warrant further assessment at a later stage.
-Magdalen Road Car Park Discount Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
-Magdalen Street Park Discount Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
+Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
+Discount based on a combination of its location (periphery of city centre), regenerative impact (physical separation from city centre heart).
 Cathedral & Quay Car Park Retain / shortlist Consider Cathedral & Quay as a fallback or alternative option to the Corn Exchange (based on a combination of its access and regenerative impact - being located between the city centre and waterfront).
 However, its location is considered less preferable to the Corn Exchange (peripheral to city centre retail and leisure)